Redmi K50i Review: All about powerful performance!

 Redmi K50i Battery

 No complaints here!
-With a beefy 5080 mAh battery, the K50i can easily outlast a day.
+With its 5080 mAh battery, the K50i can easily outlast a day on a single charge with moderate usage.
 That too at the maximum set refresh rate of 144Hz for rigorous use that includes watching videos, gaming, and clicking photos along with daily purposes.
-It offers a variable refresh rate option to choose from 60Hz, 90Hz and 144Hz, which helps to enhance battery life while going with the earlier options.
+The variable refresh rate option alternating between 60Hz, 90Hz and 144Hz helps to enhance battery life.
 Here, you will find a 67W fast charging option inside the box, which can refill the battery from 10-100 percent in around 50 minutes.

 You may get a lot of gaming smartphone options under Rs.
 30,000 - from the recent Poco F4 5G to iQOO Neo 6, but Redmi K50i takes a leap while offering the power of Mediatek Dimensity 8100 chipset at a much cheaper price, which offers performance like the Snapdragon 888.
-With its strong performance, 144Hz high refresh rate display, fast charging, and long battery life, the Redmi K50i is great at handling all performance related stuff.
+With its strong performance, a max-144Hz high refresh rate display, fast charging, and long battery life, the Redmi K50i is great at handling all performance-related stuff.
 Though, Redmi could have offered better built-quality, well-tuned cameras, and faster charging like its rivals to make it an overall performer.